 Matters Rule 5.1.1 reporting requirement Guidance on details of information Life of an order Whether orders on the crossing system are purged at the end of the day or remain on the crossing system until matching or execution on the crossing system next resumes.
-If the orders are not purged, the period of time they remain on the crossing system No further guidance RG 266. required to give ASIC a copy of the crossing systems to the public and to RG 266.200 for further information information and non-public crossing these disclosures to the public and to Under Rules 5.2.1(4) and 5.2.2(4), crossing system operators are also required to give ASIC a copy of the disclosures they make about their crossing systems to the public and to their clients: see RG 266.180-RG 266.200 for further information about publicly available crossing system information and non-public crossing system information.
-The information in these disclosures to the public and to clients is more detailed than the information required to be lodged with ASIC in a crossing system initial report.
-RG 266. system initial report under Rule 5.1.
-1 by giving ASIC copies of the more .1 and 5.2.2 no later than 20 business
+If the orders are not purged, the period of time they remain on the crossing system No further guidance

+- RG 266.176 Under Rules 5.2.1(4) and 5.2.2(4), crossing system operators are also required to give ASIC a copy of the disclosures they make about their crossing systems to the public and to their clients: see RG 266.180- RG 266.200 for further information about publicly available crossing system information and non-public crossing system information.
+The information in these disclosures to the public and to clients is more detailed than the information required to be lodged with ASIC in a crossing system initial report. - RG 266.177 A crossing system operator may fulfil its obligation to lodge a crossing system initial report under Rule 5.1.1 by giving ASIC copies of the more detailed disclosures under Rules 5.2.1 and 5.2.2 no later than 20 business days before the crossing system commences operation.